tcefi/dxvk-native/README.md

-# Note: This fork is used for inner purposes. macOS and FreeBSD ports are in TODO currently.
+# Note: FreeBSD is currently in TODO

 # DXVK Native